20 ways to help your child

 - their BINDER

 - school materials - a novel, textbooks, homework papers

 - Checking our online grade book SYNERGY weekly - know your login information & passwords.
 Be aware of problems or slipping grades before they get out of control.
 Discuss problems with your child as soon as they arise.
 Don't wait until a week or two prior to the end of the quarter to try and improve grades.
 Parents can set alerts that notify you when a student's grades dip below your expectations.

-- Checking Ms. Wasson's website for important classroom information and due dates.
+- Checking the BLOG and calendar on Ms. Wasson's website for important classroom information and due dates.
 IT IS THE STUDENT'S RESPONSIBILITY TO DO THIS WEEKLY.
-At the very least, check out the Google calendars your child has access to.

 - Encouraging your child to advocate, as much as they can, for themselves by talking to their teachers when they have questions about assignments or the grades they receive.